lobsterhandz/E-commerce-APP/ecommerce-backend/README.md

 The project includes a modular code structure, robust error handling, and unit tests for reliability.
 Flask-SQLAlchemy is used as the ORM (Object Relational Mapper) and Flask-Migrate for managing database migrations.
 Additionally, it features JWT-based authentication, caching for optimized performance, request rate limiting, and schema validation using Marshmallow.

+The project leverages Flask for the API, PostgreSQL for the database, and a robust CI/CD pipeline using GitHub Actions and Render for continuous integration and deployment.
+It emphasizes automated testing, smooth deployment, and comprehensive documentation to facilitate efficient collaboration and project management.

 ## Key Features
 - **JWT Authentication**: Secure user login and role-based access control using JSON Web Tokens.
 - **Caching**: Optimized performance for frequently accessed endpoints using Flask-Caching.
 - **Rate Limiting**: API usage is controlled using Flask-Limiter to prevent abuse.
 - **Marshmallow Schemas**: Data validation and serialization for API requests and responses.
 - **Dynamic Shopping Cart**: A fully interactive shopping cart system that supports adding, updating, removing items, and seamless checkout functionality.
+- **CI/CD Workflow**: Automates build, test, and deployment processes with GitHub Actions and Render.

+- **Swagger Documentation**: Interactive API documentation accessible via Swagger UI: https://e-commerce-flask-232f.onrender.com/docs/
+- **GitHub Actions integration with Render**: safe and fast and continuous deployment
+- **Modular Design**: Can easilly port this app businesss or existing database.
 ## Project Structure
 ```
 # File Structure for `ecommerce-backend`